 Initially, Mike was a pre-med student in college.
 Somewhere along the way, he had the urge to switch to broadcasting.
+However, he eventually graduated from Alan Hancock College in California with a liberal arts degree.
 His early experience included doing evenings with WMOA in Marietta, OH (1969-70), mornings on KNEZ (1971-73) while in the Air Force serving as a missile instrumentation tech at Vandenberg AFB, mornings at WOXR in Oxford, OH (1973-75), and mornings at KCRG in Cedar Rapids, IA (1975-78) where he was also an announcer for sister station KCRG-TV.

 Although Mike didn’t really care for country music, he left the news operation in 1982 to go across town where he spent a couple years in the afternoon drive slot at WQYK.
 After getting canned on Super Bowl weekend 1984, he went to WFLA where the owners, Blair Broadcasting, bounced him between AM mid-day, FM evenings, AM afternoons, FM mornings, and AM afternoons, and back to FM mornings.
 Finally, after the FM became soft contemporary non-personality Paradise WPDS in 1986, he was let go.